OHDSI/RcppBoostCompute/README.md

-RcppVexCL
+RcppBoostCompute
 =========

-R wrapper for VexCL, an expressive C++11 header-library for OpenCL computing
+R wrapper for boost::compute, an expressive C++11 header-library for OpenCL computing

 # Acknowledgements
 - This project is supported in part through the National Science Foundation grant IIS 1251151.